2007 Women's EuroHockey Nations Challenge I

 The 2007 Women's EuroHockey Nations Challenge I was the second edition of the Women's EuroHockey Nations Challenge I, the third level of the women's European field hockey championships organized by the European Hockey Federation.
 It was held in Zagreb, Croatia from 2 to 8 September 2007.

 Wales won its first EuroHockey Nations Challenge I title and were promoted to the 2011 EuroHockey Nations Trophy together with the runners-up Poland.
+Switzerland defeated Slovakia to clinch the third place.